For a lot of people in the UK, the hardest part of buying a home isn’t the monthly mortgage payment. It’s the deposit.

 Is it possible for everyone in the UK to get a 100% mortgage?

-No. These mortgages are only available to a narrow group of borrowers.
 Lenders look for strong, stable finances and, in most cases, some form of family or guarantor support.
 Every application is assessed on its own merits, but the criteria are far stricter than with a standard mortgage.

 Can a first-time buyer in the UK apply without help from family?

-In most cases, no. Fully unsecured 100% mortgages are extremely rare in the current market.
-Lenders usually want some form of additional backing, whether that’s a guarantor or savings held as security, to reduce the risk of lending without a deposit.
+Lenders usually want some form of additional backing – whether a guarantor or savings held as security – to reduce the risk of lending without a deposit.

 How reliable is a UK first-time buyer mortgage calculator?

-Mortgage calculators are useful as a starting point, not a decision tool.
-Calculators give you estimates based on assumptions around income, rates and outgoing.
-While they are helpful for planning, lenders make their final decisions based on detailed credit and affordability checks and stress testing, so the final figures can look very different.
+They give estimates based on assumptions around income, rates and outgoings.
+While helpful for planning, lenders make final decisions based on detailed credit and affordability checks and stress testing, so the final figures can look very different.

-Do I need to use a mortgage broker for a 100 mortgage UK?
+Do I need to use a mortgage broker for a 100% mortgage UK?

-In practice, yes.
-These products are specialist and not widely advertised.
-A good mortgage broker knows which lenders are active, how the criteria really work, and how to structure an application properly.
+A knowledgeable broker knows which lenders are active, how the criteria really work, and how to structure an application properly.
 That reduces the risk of rejection and helps ensure the mortgage is genuinely suitable.

 What happens if property prices fall after buying with a no deposit mortgage?

-You could end up in negative equity, where the mortgage is worth more than the property.
 That can limit your ability to sell or remortgage without putting money in.
 This is why lenders focus so heavily on affordability, job stability, and long-term financial resilience.

-Need Help Securing a 100% Mortgage UK?
+Need Help Securing a 100% Mortgage?

 Speak to an experienced UK Mortgage Broker to understand your eligibility and explore lender options tailored to your circumstances.